Wound Healing

 discovery of antibiotics

-QBiotics’ antibiotic programme is at the forefront of discovering novel small molecules to combat the escalating problem of multi-drug resistant bacteria.
-This programme leverages our extensive research into the antimicrobial properties of EBC-1013, our promising candidate for wound healing.
+QBiotics’ epoxytiglianes platform also includes an antibiotic programme.
+This programme is at the forefront of discovering novel small molecules to combat the escalating problem of multi-drug resistant bacteria.
+It leverages our extensive research into the antimicrobial properties of EBC-1013, our promising candidate for wound healing.